Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 ## Bugs and Feedback

 If you find any bugs please message me.
-I would prefer Reddit because I do not know how to use GitHub very well but if you must you can put a issue here.
+My preferred mode of communication is Reddit but fell free to poste the issues to this respiratory.

 [u/Normal-Tangerine8609](https://www.reddit.com/user/Normal-Tangerine8609)